 Most people do not realize that unless their diet contains fruits and vegetables from Organic and non-GMO sources, they’re consuming nutrient-deficient foods.
 Yet another reason as to why most people in the U.S.A. are just as nutrient-deficient (if not more so) than the pitiful soil non-Organic farmers these days are using abundantly.

 Surprise, surprise, I happen to be magnesium-deficient so whenever I come across what seems to be a potentially successful tactic for healing this deficiency, I tend to pursue it!

 Diet and nutrition both fall into this category of “successful tactics for healing.”
-Magnesium-rich foods are a fantastic way to get magnesium directly back into your body, which means you want to eat lots of greens (like spinach, Swiss chard & avocado), meats (like salmon & chicken), fruits (like bananas, mango & grapefruit), and nuts/seeds (like almonds, peanuts & pumpkin seeds).
+Magnesium-rich foods are a fantastic way to get magnesium directly back into your body, which means you want to eat lots of greens (like spinach, Swiss chard & avocado), meats (like salmon & chicken), fruits (like bananas, mango & grapefruit), and nuts/seeds (like almonds, walnuts & pumpkin seeds).